Is Kratom an Opioid?

 The FDA warning also stated that the agency has received reports of 44 deaths associated with kratom use.
 As an opioid-like substance, it is possible these deaths were similar to opioid overdoses, but more information is needed to confirm that.
 The agency reported that there is special concern that many of these deaths include use of kratom and other medications.
 It warns the public that there could be very serious risks of combining kratom with other drugs that are not yet well understood.

-Using Kratom to Overcome Opioid Addiction
+Using Kratom to Aid in Recovery

 The FDA also included in its statement that many people who use kratom do so to aid in recovery from opioid addiction.
 The rates of addiction to these drugs have increased in recent years, which may contribute to the growing use of kratom.
 As an opioid substance, kratom may be useful in aiding recovery by reducing cravings and lessening withdrawal, much like methadone is used for heroin addiction.

 The concern, according to the FDA, is that people using kratom in this way are generally doing it without medical supervision.
 Furthermore, they are using a substance medicinally that has not been extensively studied for this purpose and is not regulated by the FDA.
-This poses many risks, such as dangers of combining kratom with other drugs, unknown side effects, and a lack of purity in the substance.
+This poses many risks, such as the dangers of combining kratom with other drugs, unknown side effects, and a lack of purity in the substance.

 The statement from the FDA is important and should be taken seriously.
 While it is possible that kratom could have useful medicinal purposes, the fact remains that it is understudied and unregulated.
 Many people make the mistake of assuming a natural substance is safe simply because it is natural.
 Any medicinal substance can be risky and should be used with extreme caution.
 Now that the FDA has confirmed kratom contains opioid compounds, the known risks of using this drug are even greater.